-D.2.1.8.1 Insurance with profit participation

-Persistency These assumptions cover lapse, retirement, withdrawal and paid-up rates.
+D.2.1.8.1 Insurance v with profit participation Persistency These assumptions cover lapse, retirement, withdrawal and paid-up rates.
 Depending on the assumption, they vary by: product type, duration of business, policyholder age, and territory.
 In addition, an allowance for dynamic policyholder behaviour is made, as described previously.
 Option take-up The valuation of guaranteed annuities requires assumptions about the future guaranteed annuity and tax free cash take-up rates.
 The assumption varies depending on country, product and the age at which the guarantee applies.
-Longevity This assumption is used to value guaranteed annuity terms, and varies by: gender, territory.
-Mortality Varies by: gender, product.
+Longevity This assumption is used to value guaranteed annuity terms, and varies by: age, gender, territory.
+Mortality Varies by: age, gender and product.
 Premium indexation With profits contracts in Germany give the policyholder the option of increasing their premium each year, subject to limits.
-Assumptions are required for both the future eligibility to premium increases, and the take-up rate.
+Assumptions are required for both the future eligibility to premium increases, and the take- up rate.
 The assumption varies by: product, policy term, and maximum indexation level selected at policy outset.
 Expenses Some with profits contracts are written on an 'expense basis', where the asset share is determined with reference to incurred initial, renewal and termination expenses.
 Assumptions vary by: product, premium paying status.
 D.2.1.8.2 Unit-linked Persistency These assumptions cover lapse, retirement, pension transfer and paid-up rates.
 Depending on the assumption, they vary by: product type, duration of business, policyholder age, and premium paying status.
 Drawdown and withdrawal rates Varies by: product and policyholder age.
 Maintenance expenses These include an allowance for both renewal and termination expenses, and vary by: product, premium paying status, drawdown status, and nature of investments (insured, self-invested, mutual funds).
 Investment expenses Varies by: product; long-term business fund, with profits or not.

-Mortality Varies by: gender, product.
-D.2.1.8.3 Other li fe insurance Longevity Varies by: gender, compulsory purchase or purchased life annuity, pre or post demutualisation, individual or group business, immediate or deferred annuity, and territory (UK, Germany, Ireland).
-Mortality and morbidity Varies by: gender, product, and territory.
-Proportions married Varies by: individual or group business, immediate or deferred annuity.
-Maintenance expenses These include an allowance for both renewal and termination expenses.
-Investment expenses Varies by long-term business fund.
+Mortality Varies by: age, gender, product.
+D.2.1.8.3 Other life in isurance Longevity Varies by: age, gender, compulsory purchase or purchased life annuity, pre or post demutualisation, individual or group business, immediate or deferred annuity, and territory (UK, Germany, Ireland).
+Mortality and morbidity Varies by: age, gender, product, and territory.
+Proportions Varies by: individual or group business, immediate or deferred annuity.

+Proportions Varies by: individual or group business, immediate or deferred annuity. married Maintenance These include an allowance for both renewal and termination expenses. expenses Investment Varies by long-term business fund. expenses